deficollective/defiscan/src/content/protocols/lido-v2.md

 Governance votes are not subject to any delay once the voting period has ended.
 The voting period is made of 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.

-A system of `Easytrack` is in place for a set of pre-approved actions to be executed without requiring to pass the quorum.
-Actions in the `Easytrack` contract have a 3 days delay which can be vetoed with more than 0.5% of the voting power.
+A system of `Easytrack` is in place for a set of pre-approved actions to be executed without requiring a quorum.
+Actions in the `Easytrack` contract have a 3-day delay which can be vetoed with more than 0.5% of the voting power.

-Finally, there exists multiple emergency actions which can be taken.
+Finally, there exist multiple emergency actions which can be taken.
 Any guardian in the `DepositSecurityModule` can trigger the pause of all deposits without delay.
-In addition to that, the _Community Staking Module_ can be completely paused by the [Community Staking Module Committee](#security-council), this include the registering of new _Node Operators_ and claiming rewards.
+In addition to that, the _Community Staking Module_ can be completely paused by the [Community Staking Module Committee](#security-council), this includes the registering of new _Node Operators_ and claiming rewards.

 > Exit Window score: High